MrNickBreen/backgroundLocation/README.md

 ===========

 * /Map/..: Map website to view users
-* /createUsers.php: onetime use for creating 100 user accounts with unique int passcodes
+* /dbSetup.php: onetime use for creating tables with users and unique int passcodes
 * /submit.php: for accepting gps updates and adding them to database
 * /getMarkers.php code for getting latest GPS update for each user, returns json